The U.S. Department of Education recognizes over 4,000 colleges and universities. With so many options, how do you

 Many students have big dreams without considering the price.
 Make sure that the colleges you’re considering are affordable for your family so that you can avoid spending years paying off student loans.
 No one likes to be still paying for college past their 35th birthday!
 Have a conversation with your parents to break down the costs of college, considering what financial or merit-based aid you might receive.

 It doesn’t hurt to have some dream schools on your list, but make sure you’ve also added options that will be more affordable.

 What scholarships are available?

 Start by looking at the school website to see if they have a list of available scholarships.
 But then also talk directly to their admission department.
 This can be a great way to narrow down your list—or make your final decision.

 Where is the college located?

 Where would you like to attend college?
 Most students attend college within a one-hour drive of where they live.
 But make sure you are invested on campus, not heading home every weekend to spend time with high school friends.
 You want to get the most out of your college experience, so dive in, expand your friend group, and use this as an opportunity to grow.

-The Midwest is typically the least expensive for college location, but there are also some great value schools in other parts of the country.
+The Midwest is the region typically with the least expensive colleges, but great value schools also exist in other parts of the country.
 Think about where you want to attend and consider that factor when you make your choices.